 MLOC Plotting Topography

-This section deals with specifying digital elevation models that are used for plotting topography and/or bathymetry in the map-like plots produced by mloc.
+This section deals with plotting topography and/or bathymetry in the map-like plots produced by mloc.
 Map-like plots include the base plot and its derivatives (selected event plots, ellipse plots, seismicity plots), the direct calibration raypath plot, and the empirical path anomaly plot.
-Some aspects of this topic are dealt with in the installation section on data files stored in the tables/gmt/dem subdirectory.
-This covered below.

-Plotting of topography is optional.
-To plot topography in all suitable plots the command dem1 is used with an argument that selects between the two available global DEMs, GLOBE and ETOPO1.
+Plotting of topography is optional; the default is off.
+To plot topography in all suitable plots the command dem1 is used.

 High Resolution Topography